- Instructions for Form 1098 - Introductory Material

 For loans to purchase or improve a residence that is not the payer of record's principal residence, such as a second home, vacation, investment, or trade or business property, even though the borrower may be entitled to amortize points paid for the purchase of a second home, vacation home, etc., and deduct them over the life of the loan;

-For a home equity or line of credit loan, even if secured by the principal residence;
+For home equity or line of credit loan, even if secured by the principal residence;

-For a refinancing (but see Construction loans,below), including a loan to refinance a debt owed by the borrower under a land contract, a contract for deed, or similar forms of seller financing;
+For refinancing (see Construction loans,later), including a loan to refinance a debt owed by the borrower under a land contract, a contract for deed, or similar forms of seller financing;

 In lieu of items ordinarily stated separately on the Form HUD-1, such as appraisal fees, inspection fees, title fees, attorney fees, and property taxes; and

-To acquire a principal residence to the extent the points are allocable to an amount of principal in excess of $1 million.
+To acquire a principal residence to the extent the points are allocable to an amount of principal in excess of $750,000.

 Amounts paid on a loan to construct a residence (construction loan) or to refinance a loan incurred to construct a residence are reportable on Form 1098 as points if they: